timzy1/ASE/README.md

 # ASE
-It is the website for Advanced Software Engineering.
+It is the website for Advanced Software Engineering course.